Tampa Bay Times Festival of Reading

 Hear best-selling authors share insights into their latest books and their writing process.

 Authors will field questions from the audience and offer book signings.
 Local independent bookseller Tombolo Books will host a book market for sales and signings in the Palladium’s downstairs Cabaret room throughout the day.

-VIP Tickets: $75 - Limited # Available.
-Includes: premium seating, VIP coffee hour, boxed lunch, 15% off at the Tombolo Bookstore on-site and a commemorative canvas tote bag.
+SOLD OUT: VIP Tickets: $75 - Limited # Available.
+Includes premium seating, VIP coffee hour, boxed lunch, 15% off at the Tombolo Bookstore on-site, and a commemorative canvas tote bag.

 Martin Baron is a longtime journalist and newspaper editor who ran The Miami Herald and The Boston Globe's newsrooms before being named The Washington Post's executive editor in 2013.
 His role in launching an investigation of the Catholic Church’s cover-up of sexual abuse by clergy was portrayed in the Academy Award-winning movie “Spotlight.”
 Baron retired from daily journalism in early 2021, and “Collision of Power: Trump, Bezos, and The Washington Post” is his first book.

 Dave Barry is the author of more bestsellers than you can count on two hands, including “Lessons from Lucy,” “Dave Barry’s Complete Guide to Guys,” “Dave Barry Turns Forty” and “Dave Barry Is Not Making This Up.”
 A wildly popular syndicated columnist best known for his booger jokes, Barry won the 1988 Pulitzer Prize for commentary.
 His latest book is the novel “Swamp Story.”